-Purpose of the Association's Project Grants
+Purpose of the Association's Studentship Awards

-The essential purpose of the grant is to support a single project, ie a piece of work designed to answer a single question or a small group of related questions.
-Such support will usually be of limited duration and applications of up to three years will be considered.
-Applications for less than two years should ideally include a named researcher with the relevant expertise, familiar with the institute and the methodologies to be used.
-The continuation of a grant within the funded period will be subject to annual review after the submission of a progress report, which is required at the completion of each year of the project.
+The essential purpose of the grant is to support the training of a science or healthcare graduate student to achieve the qualification of PhD (or equivalent) in a subject of direct relevance to motor neurone disease.
+Such support will not normally exceed 3.5 years (42 months) and applicants must be sure to submit proposals that are focused and compatible with a 3 or 3.5 year timescale, as applicable to their application.
+The continuation of a grant within this period will be subject to annual review after the submission of a progress report, which is required at the completion of each year of the project.